nickrusso42518/nots/README.md

     example, a totally stubby area with one ABR has only one LSA3 for the default route, and this option can enforce this.
 This key is processed for any area type.
 To disable this check, exclude this key.
-  * `max_lsa5`: The maximum number of external LSAs (LSA type-5) that should be present within an area.
-This inclusive upper bound enforces a limit on the number of LSA5 for the purpose of flood reduction and memory consumption.
-It can also enforce specific architectural designs.
-For example, ensuring that a large quantity of public Internet routes are not redistributed into OSPF at the Internet edge, but instead, only a default and some select longer matches are redistributed.
-This key is only processed when the area type is "standard".
-    To disable this check, exclude this key.
   * `max_lsa7`: The maximum number of NSSA-external LSAs (LSA type-7) that should be present within an area.
 This inclusive upper bound enforces a limit on the number of LSA7 for the purpose of flood reduction and memory